 Community Living Initiative

-On May 20, 2010, CMS issued a State Medicaid Director (SMD) Letter to provide information on new tools to support community integration, as well as to remind states of existing tools that remain strong resources in states' efforts to support community living.
+On May 20, 2010, the Centers for Medicare & Medicaid Services (CMS) issued a State Medicaid Director (SMD) Letter to provide information on new tools to support community integration, as well as to remind states of existing tools that remain strong resources in states' efforts to support community living.
 With the issuance of this letter, CMS reaffirms its commitment to the policies identified in previous Olmstead guidance.
 In the May 20, 2010 letter the agency expressed an interest in working with states to continue building upon earlier innovations and a hope that the letter will help states identify new strategies to improve community living opportunities.

 Participation in Assessment & Goal Setting: Nursing Home Minimum Data Set (MDS), Version 3.0 Section Q

 MDS Version 3.0 went into effect on October 1, 2010.
 As a portion of the MDS instrument, Section Q will be administered to all Skilled Nursing Facilities, Nursing Facilities (SNF/NF) residents regardless of payer source.
 Critical improvements to this functional assessment instrument are designed to give SNF/NF residents a voice in the survey process, increase clinical relevance and accuracy, and increase communication and collaboration between providers of services and facility staff.
 This revised version of Section Q improves the ability of SNFs/NFs, states, and other qualified entities to identify institutionalized individuals that are interested in returning to the community.